eliemichel/LearnWebGPU/basic-3d-rendering/some-interaction/lighting-control.md

 Interaction
 -----------

-To facilitate the further testing of lighting and materials, let's make the light sources dynamic and connect them to our GUI.
+To facilitate the further testing of lighting and materials in the next chatpers, let's **make the light sources dynamic** and connect them to our GUI.

 ### Lighting uniforms